pascalopitz/genstatic/README.md

 to generate the website in example/www.

-If you want an empty project
+If you want to create an empty project

-    genstatic example /path/to/project
+    genstatic create /path/to/project

 ## Variables inside the page